nikitavoloboev/data/focusing/focusing.md

 ## Focusing on what's important

-I keep a private Trello board where I outline goals & projects I want to focus on.
+I keep a private Trello board where I outline goals I want to focus on.

 ![](https://i.imgur.com/DoQnBr7.png)

-I mark projects and goals I want to focus on **right now**, and by pressing `Q` in Trello I only see these cards on the board.
+I mark goals I want to focus on **right now**, and by pressing `Q` in Trello I only see these cards on the board.

 ![](https://i.imgur.com/zjiuYOh.png)